 Location of the Juvenile Court in Gwinnett County

-The Juvenile Court is located at 115 Stone Mountain St. in Lawrenceville.
+This court is located at 115 Stone Mountain St. in Lawrenceville.
 Judges overseeing the Gwinnett Court for juveniles include Presiding Judge Robert V. Rodatus, Judge Tadia D. Whitner, and Judge Robert Waller.
 The Court can be contacted at 770-619-6300.

-Gwinnett County Juvenile Court Lawyer
+Gwinnett Juvenile Court Lawyer

 Gwinnett County Traffic Court Phone Number